jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (b) the day on which the application for formula assessment to which the determination applies was made.

 ### 96P Restriction on publication of reports of proceedings
-(1) No person may, without the leave of the Commissioner or a Family Court, publish a report of any proceedings under this Part.
+(1) No person may, without the leave of the Commissioner or the Family Court, publish a report of any proceedings under this Part.
-(2) The Commissioner or a Family Court may grant leave under subsection (1) with or without conditions.
+(2) The Commissioner or the Family Court may grant leave under subsection (1) with or without conditions.
 (3) Every person who contravenes subsection (1) commits an offence against this Act and is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months, or to a fine not exceeding $2,000:
   (b) in the case of a body corporate, to a fine not exceeding $10,000.